parsaeisa/Go_practice/bash.md

 go install golang.org/x/tools/cmd/goimports@latest
 ```

-* before using any of this in your Makefile , check that wether they exist
+* before using any of these in your Makefile , check that wether they exist
 or not by using 'which' command . for example : which gotestsum